 Nerves run throughout the body, connecting various body parts to the brain.
 This allows you to feel pain, temperature, texture, and even move.
 That is why any injury to the nerves, whether it be a minor stretching to a severe tear, is debilitating to your ability to live your day-to-day life in peace.

 Suffering from paralysis or chronic pain can leave you in a frightening, stressful, and hopeless situation.
 However, if someone else caused your injuries, you may be able to receive the compensation you need to pay your medical bills, take time off to heal, and lead as comfortable a life as possible, considering your injuries.
 Thankfully, Grant Law Office is here to offer you the help you need.
-If your or someone you loved has suffered serious nerve damage due to someone else’s negligence, then you should call us at (404) 995-3955 for a free consultation.
+If you or someone you love has suffered serious nerve damage due to someone else’s negligence in Atlanta, call us at (404) 995-3955 for a free consultation.

 There are three kinds of nerves that run through the body, each with their own job and function.
 The seriousness of your injury as well as the symptoms you experience will depend on which kind of nerve was injured and where in the body that nerve connects to.
 The three kinds of nerves are: